Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 Tora was amazed, "**Wooowww!!!** So many amazing **things to see in world!**"

-Poppi urged, "Masterpon- should get out more often!
+Poppi lectured, "Masterpon- should get out more often!
 Working inside all day- bad for mind and body, you know."

 "Tora on wonderful adventure with **Rex-Rex right now though!**" he objected. "**Days of staying inside all day are long gone!**"